 At this point, it was not mandatory in the regulations for race director Michael Masi to allow the lapped cars to unlap themselves, meaning that he could restart the race at the drop of a hat.

-Mercedes team principal Toto Wolff and Red Bull sporting director Jonathan Wheatley were both on the radio to Masi arguing their cases either not for resuming the race or for allowing lapped cars past.
-In this respect, Wolff has since conceded this communication went too far.
+Mercedes team principal Toto Wolff and Red Bull sporting director Jonathan Wheatley were both on the radio with Masi, arguing their cases, either not for resuming the race or for allowing lapped cars past.
+In this respect, Wolff has since conceded that this communication went too far.

-He later defended this decision saying that teams had previously agreed it was desirable for races to end under green flag conditions - this referencing the let them race principle.
+He later defended this decision, saying that teams had previously agreed that it was desirable for races to end under green flag conditions, referencing the let them race principle.